All Products

 All tasks under connector mongo-source failed, please check the error trace of the task.

 Solution: On the Message Inflow Task Details page, click Diagnostics in the Basic Information section to go to the Connector Monitoring page.
-On the Connector Monitoring page, you can view the details of the task failure.
+View the task failure details there.

 Error message: